darve/Tortilla/README.md

 	gulp scripts

-A task that compiles the scss, the angular templates, lints the javascript, bundles it together and then runs the unit tests:
+A task that compiles the scss, the angular templates, lints the javascript, bundles it together and then runs the unit tests.
+Run it with <code>--production</code> and it will minify the CSS and JS:

 	gulp build

 <hr/>